A hilarious temptation of the Reverend Billy Graham.

 St. Peter: Catch you later—have fun.
-Camera follows God into an adjacent room.
+(Camera follows God as he exits into an adjacent room.)

 Since the mockumentary Spirit of America was conceived in a hypnogogic or dreamlike state it warrants an interpretation.
 To the degree that it is a “film” it can be subjected to a critical analysis or “review.”
 In both cases the experience seems to have a number of archetypal symbols.